As Michael Locksley returns to coach Maryland football, police still seek his son's killer

 Michael Locksley, 48, was a popular offensive coordinator for the Terps football team.
 He served as the interim head coach at Maryland for six games in 2015 after the firing of Randy Edsall.

 On Tuesday, university officials announced Locksley would return as the new football coach.
+He’s been the offensive coordinator for the University of Alabama Crimson Tide, which is aiming to defend it national championship.

 Schmuck: New Maryland coach Michael Locksley gets a poignant endorsement — from Jordan McNair's father »